 Please feel free to consult with our team to brainstorm how best to reach populations who have been historically underserved.

-The Office of Population Affairs expects funded projects to:
+The Office of Population Affairs expects grantees to:

 Dibble programs have been proven to address the needs of many different kinds of young people in multiple settings including those facing significant disparities.
 For instance, participants in the RCT of Love Notes in Louisville were primarily (86%) inner city, African American adolescdents.